 5. Create Three Assignment Groups on the Assignments Page

 Go back to your course.
 Click Assignments in the Course Navigation to visit the Assignments page.
-Click the Add Assignment Group link in the Sidebar to create two new assignment groups in addition to the default group .
+Click the Add Group button to create two new assignment groups in addition to the default group .

 6. Add Assignment shells to Assignment Groups

-Mouse over the top right corner of the module to add a new assignment to the Assignment group .
-Begin by adding a Discussion assignment to the Discussions Assignment Group.
-Enter the title of the Discussion .
+Click the Add Assignment button to add a new assignment to the Assignment group .
+Begin by adding a Paper assignment to the Paper Assignment Group.
+Enter the title of the Paper .

-Select the Assignment type ("Discussion") from the dropdown menu .
+Select the Assignment type ("Assignment") from the drop-down menu .

 Optional: Enter a due date and time .